-All grievances shall be logged using the Stakeholder Grievance Form (Appendix B).
-ZRA will log, document and track all grievances received within the secure ZRA Grievance Database system.
+All grievances shall be logged using the Stakeholder Grievance Form (Appendix A).
+ZRA will log, document and track all grievances received within the secure ZRA grievance database system (refer to Appendix B for an example of a grievance database).
 Grievances shall be assigned a case number and records of communication/consultation shall all be attached with the relevant entry and filed.
 The database shall be monitored regularly for recurring grievances so that appropriate mitigation can be developed.
+Refer to Box 1.1 for tips on receiving grievances.
 As a minimum the following information shall be recorded:

-- Case number
+- Case number;

-- Complainant's name and contact details (1)
+- Complainant's name and contact details; (1)

 - Date of complaint;

 - Details of complaint;

 - History of other complaints / queries / questions (if known);

 - Resolutions discussed and agreed with the party(ies) in question;

-- Actions implemented (including dates) and;
+- Actions implemented (including dates); and

 - Outcome of the actions implemented.